gsscoder/gsscoder.github.io/_posts/2020-06-03-three-ways-to-azure-arm.md

 I suggest you to provision resources starting with a combination of Az module and Az CLI (giving priority to the first) and left ARM templates as last resort.
 I hope that sharing my experiences with Azure ARM could help you save a nice amount of time. _So, it's time to sculpt some cloud!_

-I want to thank  my actual employer [Dev4Side](https://www.dev4side.com/), a Gold Microsoft Partner, for allowing me to work in a such interesting field.
+I want to thank  my actual employer [Dev4Side](https://www.dev4side.com/), a **Gold Microsoft Partner**, for allowing me to work in a such interesting field.